tustslf/isic2018-4/README.md

 Following Graphs show Model Accuracy for Training and Testing Phase; Model Loss for Training and Testing Phase; and Computation Time for Training the model and Training plus Tresting the model.

 ![model](https://github.com/naneja/isic2018/blob/master/figs/model.png)

+Model Accuracy, Model Loss, and Training Time is available at [model](https://github.com/naneja/isic2018/blob/master/log/results.csv)

+Class wise probabilities for each valid image is available at [Valid Results](https://github.com/naneja/isic2018/blob/master/log/results-valid.csv)

+Class wise probabilities for each test image is available at [Test Results](https://github.com/naneja/isic2018/blob/master/log/results-test.csv)

+Our position at [ISIC Live Challenge Leaderboards](https://challenge2018.isic-archive.com/live-leaderboards/) at the time of uploading the results for Task 3 is 21 and we are working to improve the results.

 ## Sanity Check
 Following are five random images that were picked and detected one of the disease categories by our model